 The technology that is likely to have an enormous impact on the future of the world economy has arrived and it is here to stay…It’s called “Blockchain”…

 Blockchains are new technology layers that rewire the Internet and threaten to side-step older legacy structures.
 Trust resides at the core fabric of the blockchain network which has the ability to potentially remove intermediaries or disrupt their current operating models.
-This revolutionary and simple protocol allows transactions to be simultaneously and securely maintained utilising a decentralised public or private ledger.
+This revolutionary and simple protocol allows transactions to be simultaneously and securely maintained utilizing a decentralized public or private ledger.

-Blockchain framework has the ability to virtually record everything of value and will challenge and disrupt present centralised business models and the financial services sector — no doubt.
+Blockchain framework has the ability to virtually record everything of value and will challenge and disrupt present centralized business models and the financial services sector — no doubt.

 By moving money in different ways could open up the possibility for different types of financial products.
 We could see financial inclusion increasing across the world as a result of the new blockchain financial system.
-New digital currencies will bridge individuals who are currently excluded to the new financial system, lower barriers to entry and enable greater competition.
+New digital currencies will bridge individuals who are currently excluded from the new financial system, lower barriers to entry, and enable greater competition.

 Alex Batlin, blockchain lead at Bank of New York Mellon, said that while the Ethereum alliance will focus on the development of private blockchains, the hope is that these will one day link up with the public Ethereum blockchain, which is open to all.“That interconnection of public and private chains actually creates a very strong network,” Batlin said on a call with Fortune.
 “Each chain strengthens the other at an exponential level.”So…How Blockchain will Change the Future of Financial Service Sector?

 Below are some of the areas that will be disrupted by the new “Blockchain Financial System”: